Sage-is/WEB-Sage.Education-docs/docs/getting-started/quick-start/tab-kubernetes/Helm.md

 ## Access the WebUI

-Set up port forwarding or load balancing to access Sage WebUI from outside the cluster.
+Set up port forwarding or load balancing to access Sage.is AI-UI from outside the cluster.